vladcristi/ray/doc/source/ray-observability/user-guides/debug-apps/debug-memory.rst

   Worker exit type: SYSTEM_ERROR Worker exit detail: The leased worker has unrecoverable failure.
 Worker is requested to be destroyed when it is returned.

-You can also use the `dmesg <https://phoenixnap.com/kb/dmesg-linux#:~:text=The%20dmesg%20command%20is%20a,take%20place%20during%20system%20startup.>`_ CLI command to verify the processes are killed by the Linux out-of-memory killer.
+You can also run the CLI command `dmesg <https://phoenixnap.com/kb/dmesg-linux#:~:text=The%20dmesg%20command%20is%20a,take%20place%20during%20system%20startup.>`_ to verify that the Linux OOM killer terminated the processes.
 .. image:: ../../images/dmsg.png
     :align: center

-If Ray's memory monitor kills the worker, it is automatically retried (see the :ref:`link <ray-oom-retry-policy>` for details).
+If Ray's memory monitor kills a worker, Ray retries it automatically (see the :ref:`link <ray-oom-retry-policy>` for details).
-If Tasks or Actors cannot be retried, they raise an exception with a much cleaner error message when you call ``ray.get`` to it.
+When tasks or actors cannot be retried, they raise the following exception when you call ``ray.get``:

 .. code-block:: bash